*Please prepare a license ID and password for the license administrator.

 Overview

-Dy-diffusion magnets can increase demagnetization resistance by distributing a high coercive force on their magnet surfaces.
-On the other hand, if the magnetization is incomplete, the coercive force is reduced creating areas where demagnetization is likely.
-Therefore, it is important to consider both the effect of Dy diffusion and the effect of incomplete magnetization.
+Dy-diffusion magnets can increase demagnetization resistance by distributing high coercive force on their magnet surfaces.
+Conversely, incomplete magnetization can reduce coercive force, resulting in parts where demagnetization is likely.
+Therefore, It is important to account for the effects of both Dy diffusion and incomplete magnetization.

-Using finite element methods, it is possible to define the coercive force distribution and thermal demagnetization characteristics with incomplete magnetization.
+The finite element method enables the definition of coercive force distribution and thermal demagnetization characteristics with incomplete magnetization.
 Motor performance at high temperatures can be evaluated using defined magnet characteristics.

 In this example, the thermal demagnetization resistance of a motor is analyzed using Dy-diffusion magnets with a coercive force distribution under incomplete magnetization.